Art history: Beginning research

 The literature of art history is divisible into several categories: monographs, collections of essays or interviews, catalogs of various sorts, individual articles and essays, and artists' books and ephemera.
 An understanding of each category is elemental to designing a comprehensive and efficient research strategy.

-Tips for researching a work of art
+Researching a work of art

 While you might assume that most works of art have been extensively researched and published, in fact the opposite is true.
 Famous works, such as Edward Hopper's Nighthawks (1942; Art Institute of Chicago), Picasso's Guernica (1937; Museo Reina Sofia), or Ansel Adams's "Moonrise, Hernandez, New Mexico" (1941) are well documented in the literature of art history.
-But lesser known works are often not published at all, thus requiring you to engage in original research -- not a simple task.
+But lesser known works are often not published at all, thus requiring you to engage in original research--not a simple task.
 The following tips will help you find pull all of the above-mentioned literature types together in order to research a work of art.

 - Generally speaking, books are not written on works of art, but on artists.
 In SearchWorks, search on your artist's name, not the work of art.
 Within the book, look for references on works similar to the one you are writing on, from the same time period, with similar subject matter, and so on.
 Using the information you've found on these related works, begin writing your own narrative about the work you are focusing on.
 If your artist is famous and you retrieve too many results, you may also want to limit your search results to titles in English using the Language facet in the left column in the SearchWorks display.